Federal Reserve leaves interest rates unchanged even as Trump demands cuts

 WASHINGTON (AP) — The Federal Reserve left its key short-term interest rate unchanged for the fifth time this year, brushing off repeated calls from President Donald Trump for a cut.

 The Fed’s decision Wednesday leaves its key short-term rate at about 4.3%, where it has stood after the central bank made three cuts last year.
-Chair Jerome Powell has said the Fed would likely have cut rates already if not for Trump’s sweeping tariffs.
-Powell and other Fed officials say they want to see how Trump’s duties on imports will impact inflation and the broader economy.
-So far the duties have lifted costs of some goods, such as appliances, furniture, and toys, and overall inflation has risen a bit, though less than many economists had expected.
+During a news conference, Chair Jerome Powell said that Trump's sweeping tariffs are starting to push up inflation and it will take time for the Fed to determine whether the uptick in prices will be a one-time effect or something more persistent.

+“That is a risk to be assessed and managed,” he told reporters.

 There were some signs of splits in the Fed’s ranks: Governors Christopher Waller and Michelle Bowman voted to reduce borrowing costs, while 9 officials, including Powell, favored standing pat.
 It is the first time in more than three decades that two of the seven Washington-based governors have dissented.
 One official, Governor Adriana Kugler, was absent and didn’t vote.